GoogleCloudPlatform/firebase-extensions/firestore-palm-gen-text/PREINSTALL.md

 - For more details on the Vertex AI PaLM API, see the [Vertex AI documentation](https://cloud.google.com/vertex-ai/docs/generative-ai/learn/overview)

+### Harm filter thresholds

+PaLM provides content filters in different categories.
+This extension currently allows the developer to specify thresholds for these categories.
+Note that the filtering is based on the probability that the prompt or response contains the category of content, and not necessarily the severity of the content.

+Currently the extension only supports this feature for the Generative AI for developers PaLM Provider.

+For more information see the [documentation](https://developers.generativeai.google/guide/safety_setting) for the Generative AI for developers.
 ### Regenerating a response

 Changing the state field of a completed document's status from `COMPLETED` to anything else will retrigger the extension for that document.